 Need to get back home?
 If you haven’t already, start saving your miles to get reduced prices on flights home.
 United Explorer Visa credit card sometimes offers 55,000 bonus miles to new card members!
 That leaves only 15,000 miles to purchase for a flight from Guam to the States.
-As of time of writing, the bonus miles offer is 30,000.

 It’s all who you know